Six Dead And Mogadishu Mayor Wounded In Blast At His Office - UrduPoint

 As well as the mayor, five others, including district commissioners, were injured in the blast and being treated by doctors.

-The Al-Qaeda linked Al-Shabaab jihadist group claimed responsibility for the "well-prepared operation", saying they were targeting Swan.
+"I deplore this heinous attack which not only demonstrates a violent disregard for the sanctity of human life, but also targets Somalis working to improve the lives of their fellow Somalis in the Mogadishu-Banadir region," Swan said in a statement, confirming he had been in the building earlier in the day.

-UN sources told AFP Swan left the premises about an hour before the attack.
+The Al-Qaeda linked Al-Shabaab group claimed responsibility for the "well-prepared operation", saying they were targeting Swan.

 A security source, who asked not to be named, said a suicide bomber had entered a hall where the officials were meeting and detonated the blast inside.